jordicuestand/Astrophysics-python/README.md

 # astrofisica-python
-Scripts Python complementarios al libro "Astrofísica - La física del origen, evolución y destino del Universo".
+Python scripts to complement the book "Astrofísica - La física del origen, evolución y destino del Universo" *(Astrophysics - The Physics of the Origin, Evolution, and Destiny of the Universe)*.

-Este repositorio contiene pequeños programas en Python que acompañan al libro.
-Los scripts permiten reproducir algunos cálculos y simulaciones presentados en el libro.
-Los materiales se irán añadiendo progresivamente.
+This repository contains small Python programs that accompany the book.
+The scripts allow you to reproduce some of the calculations and simulations presented in the book.
+Materials will be added progressively.

-## Contenido previsto
+## Planned content:
-1. Mecánica de Newton
+1. Newtonian mechanics
+   - Keplerian orbits
+   - Orbital energy
+   - Radial velocity of exoplanets
+2. Radiation and quantum physics
-   - órbitas keplerianas
+   - Blackbody spectrum
-   - energía orbital
+   - Wien's law
-   - velocidad radial de exoplanetas
-2. Radiación y física cuántica
-   - espectro de cuerpo negro
-   - ley de Wien
-3. Cosmología
+3. Cosmology
-   - ley de Hubble
+   - Hubble's law
-   - evolución del factor de escala
+   - Evolution of the scale factor

-Los scripts estarán organizados por temas en diferentes carpetas.
+The scripts will be organized by topic in different folders with their corresponding README files explaining implementation details.